daniel-luper/thanos-vs-cats/README.md

 #### Controls
 - Arrow keys: move
 - Spacebar: select/snap

-Snapping will remove 50% of cats from the screen.
+NB: Snapping will remove 50% of cats from the screen.

 ## Installation